khatiba/Model-Predictive-Controller/README.md

 ![alt text][animation]

 ## Project Introduction
 In this project I implement a model predictive controller in C++.
 The controller must drive a car around a track without running off the road or up onto the curbs.
 The simulator also introduces latency between issuing and executing commands to simulate driver behavior.

-The MPC uses the following vehicle model.
+## Model

 ![alt text][model]

+The MPC uses the following vehicle equations of motion.
+The vehicle state is given by `x, y` position, `ψ` heading, velocity `v`.
+The controls are stearing angle `δ` and accelleration `a`.

+The constraints on stearing angle is `[-25°, +25°]`, and accelleration `[-1, 1]`.

+L<sub>f</sub> = 2.67 is given and is the distance between the front of the vehicle and its center of gravity.

 **MPC**